Foreign Language Placement

 Submission of the exam in your name means that the score honestly reflects your current language abilities without assistance from other people or any materials.
 Using such assistance is considered an honor violation.

-If you experience a technical or computer malfunction, you must obtain permission to retake the exam again by emailing the German Language Program, Julia Gutterman.
+If you experience a technical or computer malfunction, you must obtain permission to retake the exam again by emailing the German Language Program Coordinator, Julia Gutterman.

 Graduate Language Exams